FMNR Frequently Asked Questions with Tony Rinaudo

 In West Africa and Ethiopia WV is involved in promoting some Australian acacia species and in this case, weed assessments are ongoing.
 Acacia species including A. colei (formerly A. holosericea), A. tumida and A. elachantha were introduced by some W. African governments in the 1970s in response to desertification.
 In over 40 years they have not become weeds in these countries.
 WV is involved in testing and promotion of acacias because of their multi-purpose uses (building poles, fire wood, protection from wind, shade, pollen for honeybees, nitrogen fixing properties, land regeneration, fodder value, human food and income generation) in the poorest regions of the world where malnutrition rates are unacceptable.

 In April 2012 WV and the World Agroforesty Centre hosted an FMNR international conference in Nairobi.
 From that one event governments in the East Africa region have begun to include FMNR in their annual plans and activities.
 Other NGOs have begun teaching FMNR in their training courses and many individuals and NGOs have begun promoting and practicing FMNR at various scales.
+We then hosted a conference for the Southern Africa region in 2015 and in 2018 we will host a Beating Famine conference for West Africa

 In Ethiopia the Soddo community are able to incorporate eco-tourism because FMNR has been done over a large enough area that the water springs have returned and there is now a water fall, birds have returned and the area is now green and beautiful.
 The community has built two huts and fenced an area for tourists to camp in if they wish and they have plans to improve the foot path that tourists would walk on.
 The huts are used to display traditional artefacts and traditions (such as the Ethiopian coffee ceremony).
 They have also sent community members to be trained in how to be guides for eco-tourism.
 The key factors are: